Help us improve these guidelines by emailing your feedback to firstname.lastname@example.org.

 How to publish information

-Publish information as webpage content (HTML) rather than files (e.g. PDFs) wherever possible.
+Publish information as webpage content (HTML) rather than files (such as PDFs) wherever possible.

 This is because PDFs: